Two Weight Inequality for the Hilbert Transform: A Real Variable Characterization, II: The Local Estimate

 which is at most one in absolute value.

 Therefore, we can write

 This uses only interval testing and orthogonality of the martingale differences, and it matches the first half of the right hand side of \eqref{e:BF}.

+This leaves the case of the argument of the Hilbert transform being $ I_0 - I_J$.
 When the argument of the Hilbert transform is $ I_0 - I_J$, this is the \emph{stopping form}, the last component of the local part of the problem.
-The treatment of it, in the next section, is the main novelty of this paper.